mewmewdevart/ft_printf/README.md

 ## 💡 About the project

-> _The printf() function sends a formatted string to the standard output (the display).
-I have to recode the printf() function for my [libft](https://github.com/mewmewdevart/libft) library.
-My function has to handle the following conversions: ↓
+> _For the ft_printf() project of the 42 school cursus, we must recreate the famous C library printf() function.
+This project teaches us about variadic arguments.
+The printf() function sends a formatted string to the standard output (the display). <br> My ft_printf has to handle the following conversions: ↓
 > - %c Prints a single character.
 > - %s Prints a string (as defined by the common C convention).
 > - %p The void * pointer argument has to be printed in hexadecimal format.